ddeo1301/JAVA-DEVELOPER-INTERVIEW-QUESTION/2 OOPS/6 Abstraction/notes.md

 In abstraction we seperate interface from implementation so that if we want to add new implementation we can use interface

+DIFFERENCE BETWEEN INTERFACE AND ABSTRACTION(gfg notes)

+ENUMS(gfg notes)
+ - classes to store predefined values
+ - we can group together multiple constant which we know that we will use frequently in ENUM class
+ - There is a abstract class ENUM provided by java, whenever you are declaring the enum that enum class will always extends the predefined abstract class ENUM .
+So we are not allowed to extend
+ - ordinal :- rank java has given